A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

-In this section, we study the abutement of the geometric Hodge--Tate spectral sequence, in the absolute case of proper smooth rigid spaces.
-Here $K$ is any perfectoid field extension of $\Q_p$.
+In this section, we prove some additional facts on the diamantine higher direct images $\BBun_{\Gs,\tau}^n$ for a proper smooth rigid space $X$ over $K$, and we deduce some consequences for analytic Brauer groups.
+Here $(K,K^+)$ is any perfectoid field extension of $\Q_p$.
 The main result is the following.